COMP6248-Reproducability-Challenge/DeepLearningSegmentation/README.md

 The source code of the SegGNet is refer to https://github.com/meetshah1995/pytorch-semseg and optimized for different comparing scenario.

 The source code of the DeepLab v3 is refer to https://github.com/tensorflow/models/tree/master/research/deeplab and optimized for different comparing scenario.

+The preprocessing of Cityscapes is refer to https://github.com/mcordts/cityscapesScripts